ethereum/consensus-specs/specs/core/1_shard-data-chains.md

     state.validator_balances[proposer_index] += base_reward(state, index) // MINOR_REWARD_QUOTIENT
 ```

-A response to a custody challenge proves that a challenger's mix is invalid by pointing to one index where the mix appears to have been incorrectly constructed.
+A response to a custody challenge proves that a challenger's mix is invalid by pointing to an index where the mix is incorrect.

 ```python
 def process_custody_challenge_response(state: BeaconState,